Category Archives: Modena Royals

 • Maria Camilla Cybo-Malaspina (1728 – 1760), married Restaino Gioacchino di Tocco Cantelmo Stuart, Prince of Montemiletto, had one son

 On November 10, 1734, nine-year-old Maria Teresa was married by proxy to twenty-year-old Prince Eugenio Giovanni Francesco of Savoy.
 However, Eugenio Giovanni Francesco died thirteen days later from typhoid fever.
-The couple had never met and the marriage was annulled on the grounds of it was never consummated.
+The couple had never met and the marriage was annulled because it was never consummated.

 Maria Teresa’s husband Ercole III, Duke of Modena and Reggio; Credit – Wikipedia